VA women’s health services

 - General services, like disease prevention and nutrition counseling

-- Female-specific services, like birth control, preconception counseling, and menopausal support (hormone replacement therapy)
+- Reproductive health services, like birth control, preconception counseling, and menopausal support (hormone replacement therapy)

 - Screenings, like cervical cancer screens (Pap smears) and breast cancer screens (mammograms)

-- Mental health services for depression, posttraumatic stress disorder (PTSD), and substance use problems.
-Learn more about mental health services.
+- Mental health services for depression, posttraumatic stress disorder (PTSD), and substance use problems

-- Free, confidential (private) counseling and treatment for mental and physical health conditions related to military sexual trauma (MST).
-Learn more about services for MST.
+- Free, confidential (private) counseling and treatment for mental and physical health conditions related to military sexual trauma (MST)

 We also provide specialty services, including: